Who We Are

 This position is full-time and United States of Care offers a very generous benefits package including medical, dental, and vision insurance, 403b with match, and paid time off.
 While this position is currently remote, candidates must be located in and able to commute within the Washington, DC metro area.

-This position is open until filled, we will begin interviewing candidates July 28, 2021.
+This position is open until filled, we will begin interviewing qualified candidates September 15, 2021.